Emmarose987/Web-Design_Challenge/README.md

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

 *Tasks:*

+The website must consist of 7 pages total, including: